monomedio/monomedio/README.md

 ## Work Experience :computer:
-I am interning at [407 ETR](https://www.407etr.com/en/index.html) 🛣️ as a Cloud Engineer.
+I interned at [407 ETR](https://www.407etr.com/en/index.html) 🛣️ as a Softwarwe Developer and Cloud Engineer.

 Prior to that, I volunteered to develop software at [Packt](packt.ca) ☕.